Welcome to Eng 1108--Fantasy and Myth! I

 exceed the legal requirements for helping people with disabilities.
 You can

-Disabilities Services Info.
 In addition, my classes have no tests, so no

-accomodations for testing are needed.
+accommodations for testing are needed.
 If you have any other questions,

 please let me know.
 Also, I'd like you to know that any disability you